From Russia with a 71: Uncovering Gamaredon's fast flux infrastructure. New Apex domains and ASN/IP diversity patterns discovered

-- Silent Push explores the extent of the Gamaredon Group’s fast flux operation.
+- Silent Push explored the extent of the Gamaredon Group’s fast flux operation.

-- 300+ new apex domain IOCs discovered from a single Gamaredon domain.
+- We discovered 300+ new Apex domain indicators of compromise (IOCs) from a single Gamaredon domain.

-- Proprietary fingerprinting techniques used to expose the deployment of new attacker infrastructure using wildcard A records
+- Our proprietary fingerprinting techniques exposed the deployment of new attacker infrastructure using wildcard A records.

 Background

-Gamaredon – also known as Primitive Bear, Actinium or Shuckworm – are a Russian Advanced Persistent Threat (APT) group that has been active since at least 2013, historically across the US and the Indian Subcontinent, and more recently in Ukraine, including reported attacks on Western government entities:
+Gamaredon—also known as Primitive Bear, Actinium, or Shuckworm—is a Russian Advanced Persistent Threat (APT) group that has been active since at least 2013 and more recently in Ukraine, including reported attacks on Western government entities:

-Gamaredon are a highly-belligerent threat group who deviate from the standard-hit and-run tactics used by other APT groups, by propagating sustained attacks that are both heavily obfuscated and uniquely aggressive.
+Gamaredon is a highly belligerent threat group that deviates from the standard hit-and-run tactics used by other APT groups by propagating sustained attacks that are both heavily obfuscated and uniquely aggressive.

 Gamaredon TTPs

-The group uses spear phishing and social engineering to deliver malware hidden within MS Word documents:
+The group uses spear phishing and social engineering to deliver malware hidden within MS Word documents, as referenced below:

-Using MS Word combats static analysis by hosting the payload on a template that is downloaded from an attacker-controlled server, once the document is opened and the user has met one or more conditions – such as geographic location, device type and system specification – prior to delivery.
+Using MS Word combats static analysis by hosting the payload on a template that is downloaded from an attacker-controlled server; once the document is opened and the user has met one or more conditions, such as geographic location, device type, or system specification, before delivery.

-A large amount of Gamaredon subdomains used in spear phishing attacks are linked to the TLD .ru, registered via REGRU-RU and contain the number 71.
+A large number of Gamaredon subdomains used in spear phishing attacks were linked to the top-level domain (TLD) “.ru,” registered via REGRU-RU, and contained the number “71.”

 Use of fast fluxing

-Gamaredon operates with an innumerable amount of IP addresses, and uses wildcard A records in place of definable subdomains to evade detection in a technique known as fast fluxing.
+Gamaredon operates with an innumerable number of IP addresses and uses wildcard A records in place of definable subdomains to evade detection in a technique known as fast fluxing.

-A large group of IPs are associated with a single Fully Qualified Domain Name (FQDN), and rotated through an attack at an extremely high frequency via automated DNS resource record (RR) amendments in the zone file.
+A large group of IPs was associated with a single Fully Qualified Domain Name (FQDN) and rotated through an attack at an extremely high frequency via automated DNS resource record (RR) amendments in the zone file.

-Fast fluxing is used by APT groups to circumvent traditional methods of threat detection that rely on threat feeds containing full domain names, including subdomains.
+APT groups employ fast fluxing to circumvent traditional threat detection methods that rely on threat feeds containing full domain names, including subdomains.

-Rather than relying on lists of isolated IOCs, organizations need to deploy countermeasures that track the underlying infrastructure that accommodates an attack – apex domains, ASNs, registrars, authoritative nameservers etc. – and extrapolate correlative datasets that allow security teams to identify patterns in attacker behaviour – ASN and IP diversity data, naming conventions etc.
+Rather than relying on lists of isolated IOCs, organizations need to deploy countermeasures that track the underlying infrastructure that accommodates an attack—Apex domains, ASNs, registrars, and authoritative nameservers—and extrapolate correlative datasets that allow security teams to identify patterns in attacker behavior—such as ASN and IP diversity data or naming conventions.

-In order to defend themselves against fast flux TTPs, organizations need to identify and block apex domains, regardless of the subdomain.
+To defend against fast-flux TTPs, organizations must identify and block Apex domains, regardless of the subdomain.
 Let’s take a look at how we used Silent Push to do just that…

 - http://encyclopedia83.samiseto[.]ru/HOME-PC/registry/amiable/prick/sorry[.]83glf